Have You Met Rutgers-Newark?

 Steven J. Diner

 University Professor Steven J. Diner headed Rutgers University-Newark as Chancellor from July 2002 to December 2011.
-Prior to serving as chancellor, Dr. Diner served as Dean of the Faculty of Arts and Science at Rutgers-Newark.
+Prior to serving as chancellor, Dr. Diner served as Dean of the Faculty of Arts and Sciences (FAS-N) at Rutgers-Newark from 1998-2011.
 He is also a Professor of History.

-Under his leadership, Rutgers-Newark has continued to build strong ties between the campus and the local community.
-Through Chancellor Diner’s efforts, Rutgers-Newark acquired eleven floors of a prominent building at One Washington Park, to build the new home of Rutgers Business School.
+Under his leadership, Rutgers-Newark continued to build strong ties between the campus and the local community.
+Through Chancellor Diner’s efforts, Rutgers-Newark acquired eleven floors of a prominent building at One Washington Park, to build the new home of Rutgers Business School, Newark and New Brunswick.

 Dr. Diner championed the campus’s historic mission of offering a first-rate education to students of modest means who are often the first in their family to attend college.
 He also initiated efforts to encourage faculty to take maximum advantage of the learning opportunities offered by the campus’s extraordinarily diverse student body.

 Steven Diner came to Rutgers with a lifelong interest in cities, universities, and the connections between them, both past and present.
 After completing a PhD in History at the University of Chicago, he began his teaching career at the University of the District of Columbia, where he taught in and chaired the Department of Urban Studies and was the founding director of the Center for Applied Research and Urban Policy.
 In 1985, he went to George Mason University, where he served as Vice Provost for Academic Programs, Associate Senior Vice President, and established the Krasnow Institute for Advanced Study, which undertakes interdisciplinary research in cognitive science.